DLL: Direct LIDAR Localization. A map-based localization approach for aerial robots

 3D Light Detection and Ranging (LIDAR) systems are becoming smaller, cheaper and lighter, allowing UAVs to carry such sensors.
 They provide rich and precise long range 3D information that can be leveraged for localization.
 This paper presents a map-based position tracking using 3D LIDAR measurements to be used in aerial robots.

 Among the different challenges involved, the 3D LIDAR registration (alignment with respect to the map) stands as the major technological problem to solve.
 Most of the approaches in the state of the art make use of geometric features such as corners or planes extracted from the sensor point cloud \cite{rs11111348,LOAM,ulas13}.
 The key idea is to select points or areas into the point cloud that are easy to identify and match when we see again the scene from different points of views and/or distances.
 These approaches are fast to compute, and accurate.
-However, feature-based 3D LIDAR-to-map registration is a difficult task.
-Normally, the 3D map has much higher density of points than the LIDAR sensor readings.
-This forces to use different approaches for feature detection in LIDAR and map, or to built virtual views of the map depending on the robot relative position.
+However, feature-based 3D LIDAR-to-map registration is a difficult task \reviewFernando{due to different view-point perception and occlusions}.
+This forces to use approaches for feature detection \reviewFernando{and description in point-clouds with different densities \cite{FCGF2019} \cite{gojcic20193DSmoothNet}}, or to built virtual views of the map depending on the robot relative position.
 Also, feature-based approaches can struggle in scenarios with no distinctive regions.

 Iterative closest points (ICP) approaches \cite{ChenM92} use the raw 3D point cloud of the sensor, and no features or interests points are extracted.
 Although they are very accurate, their convergence depends on the goodness of the initialization and, most importantly, they require lots of computation to deal with 3D large point clouds.
 The nearest point search is the main computational bottleneck of ICP approaches.